Greg G. Guidry

 Greg Gerard Guidry (born July 1960) is a United States district judge of the United States District Court for the Eastern District of Louisiana.
 He is a former associate justice of the Louisiana Supreme Court.

-Education
+Education and early career

 Guidry is a 1985 graduate of the Louisiana State University Law Center in Baton Rouge, at which he was inducted into the Order of the Coif and was selected for The Louisiana Law Review.
 In 2010, he earned a Master of Judicial Studies from the National Judicial College.
 He was also awarded a Rotary International Foundation Scholarship for International Understanding.
 During the scholarship year, Guidry studied classical civilizations and Roman law at the University of the Witwatersrand in Johannesburg, South Africa.
+Guidry served as an assistant United States attorney in the U.S. Attorney's Office for the Eastern District of Louisiana, where he was both chief of the Violent Crime Unit and chief of the Drug Unit, and an assistant attorney general in the Louisiana Department of Justice.

+Judicial career

 State court service

 Guidry was formerly a judge on the Louisiana Court of Appeal for the Fifth Circuit, to which he was elected in August 2006.
 Earlier, Guidry served for six years as a judge of the Louisiana 24th Judicial District Court for Jefferson Parish in suburban New Orleans, Louisiana.